North Dakota State University BSN

 Prior Classwork Information: Students must have a cumulative GPA of at least a 3.0 or higher.

 Application Information: The application for the College of Nursing can be found here.
-The nursing school application must be submitted by May 20th.
+The nursing school application must be submitted by April 20th for fall admission or September 20th for spring admission.
 There is a $50 non-refundable application fee.
 The application information for North Dakota State University can be found here.
-Application deadlines for North Dakota State University are December 1st for spring admission and August 1st for fall semester.

 Admission Tests: No admission tests listed.